 Overview by Year

 First year students wishing to complete a BSc in Biochemistry must follow the standard first year course with Biology, which includes a substantial component of Biochemistry.
 They must also pass Chemistry and Physics to enter second year Biochemistry.
 Further information can be found here.

 Second year Biochemistry comprises the core BO201 Molecular Cell Biology module as well as BI208 Protein Structure Function in semester 1, followed by BI206 Gene Technology and Molecular Medicine and BI207 Metabolism and Cell Signalling in semester 2.

 Introduction lecture for Semester I - BO201 & BI208 will be held at 11am Monday the 9th of September 2019 in the O'Flaherty lecture hall.
 Pre-registration for both modules continuous assessments and for the BI208 practical sessions will be addressed in this lecture therefore attendance is compulsory.

 Detailed information on the introduction lecture, modules and course co-ordinators is available here.

 Third Year Biochemistry

-An Introduction lecture on BI309 & BI319 will be held at 12 noon Tuesday the 11th of September 2018 in the Tyndall lecture hall.
+An Introduction lecture on BI309 & BI319 will be held at 12 noon Tuesday the 10th of September 2019 in the Human Biology Lecture hall.

-An Introduction lecture on BO3101 will be held at 5pm Monday the 10th of September 2018 in Annex of the Ryan Institute, Room MRA201.
+An Introduction lecture on BO3101 will be held at 5pm Wednesday the 11th of September 2019 in AC215, Arts Science Building.